 Frequently Asked Questions

-Q4: What kind of data is needed for machine learning?
+What programming language is best for machine learning?

 Sabrina